jameshanlon/cheese/cheese/pages/governance.md

   <p>Director and Company Secretary</p>

   <p>Jamie joined the project in 2015, meeting Mike and Dave through the Bristol
   Green Capital Energy Champions initiative.
-He has worked as an Energy Tracer, and helped to develop the materials and process supporting C.H.E.E.S.E surveys, including the website and and back-end database system for managing surveys and data collection.
+He has worked as a surveyor, and helped to develop the materials and process supporting C.H.E.E.S.E surveys, including the website and and back-end database system for managing surveys and data collection.
 Jamie works as a silicon engineer at Graphcore in Bristol,